-170. Following on from finalization of the scoping study report, the next steps in the process of establishing the Water Pillar are:
+170. The draft final version of the scoping report was circulated for discussion at a meeting of the CAREC National Focal Points on 12 October 2021 and provided as an information item to the CAREC Ministerial Conference held on 17 November 2021.
+Following on from finalization of the scoping study report, the next steps in the process of establishing the Water Pillar are:

-- briefing to CAREC National Focal Points Meeting (12 October 2021). - Presentation of draft CAREC Water Pillar to a possible side session of the CAREC Ministerial Conference (tbd) - development of concept papers for selected priority projects (end 2021-early 2022) - initiation of discussions to undertake similar scoping studies in other sub-regions of CAREC.
+- the development of concept papers for selected priority projects (by mid- 2022) - initiation of discussions to undertake similar scoping studies in other sub-regions of CAREC.